HarrisClover/RequireCEG/README.md

-# RequireCEG

-> **Think Like an Engineer:** A Neuro‑Symbolic Collaboration Agent for Generative Software Requirements Elicitation and Self‑Review
+# RequireCEG: A Neuro‑Symbolic Collaboration Agent for Generative Software Requirements Elicitation and Self‑Review

 > Have a rough concept, a few bullet points, or a stream-of-consciousness product idea?
 RequireCEG helps you **clarify, organize, and elaborate your input into a detailed, review-ready software requirements blueprint**—long before anyone writes a line of code.

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](LICENSE)  [![Python](https://img.shields.io/badge/Python-3.10%2B-blue.svg)](https://www.python.org)